Skip to main content

 devil's club

-Alaska south through BC, Washington, Oregon to California; east to Rocky Mountains; moist old-growth conifer forests, ravines, stream banks, and forest edges
+Alaska south through British Columbia, Washington, and Oregon to California; east through the Rocky Mountains; moist old-growth conifer forests, ravines, stream banks, and forest edges

 At a Glance